Updated Winter 2021

 You can purchase flakes from www.shellac.net or Amazon.

 Shellac can be used on many indoor surfaces, including floors, toys, and furniture.

-I discuss this again in the section on sealing in toxins since this finish is great at sealing in offgassing and odors.
+I discuss this more in the posts on sealing in toxins since this finish is great at sealing in offgassing and odors.

 Oils for Earthen Floor Finishes

 If you don’t have ox blood on hand, no problem, you can seal your earthen floor with any of the hardening oils we talked about under wood finishes.

 I would use Hemp Oil, though a final coat of linseed and possibly wax, may be needed to get it to hard enough.
 I did find that to be the case on a project I worked on.